powwow-capstone/spacemonitor/README.md

 git push origin <branch>
 ```

-4. Return to the project root directory.
+4. Return to the project root directory and run `git status`.
 Note that the frontend directory shows "(new commits)" instead of "(modified)" now
 ```
 $ cd ..
 $ git status